 2. Ambiguous prompt — agent oscillates between interpretations

 You said “fix the login bug,” but the codebase has both OAuth and magic-link paths.
-Agent fixes OAuth, magic-link test fails, agent switches to magic-link, OAuth test fails — it bounces between two mutually exclusive interpretations of the goal.
+The agent fixes OAuth, the magic-link test fails, it switches to magic-link, the OAuth test fails — it bounces between two mutually exclusive interpretations of the goal.

 How to spot it: Look at the diffs of the last 5 actions.
 If they touch two different files in different functions and each new edit reverts the previous one, the prompt is under-constrained.